Venemo/cc26xx-ble-stack-example/README.md

 ## Troubleshooting

+### A router subpath could not be accessed.

-When you use the CC2640 and receive something like this:
+When you receive something like this:

 ```
 Error connecting to the target: